 If you’re microdosing with an ayahuasca brew containing DMT, your dosage will be a little harder to figure out.
 It is recommended to begin with around a twentieth of whatever standard dose of the brew you would use in a ceremony.

-What Does a Typical Ayahuasca Microdosing Routine Look Like?
+What is a Typical Ayahuasca Microdosing Routine?

 Ayahuasca microdosing will look completely different from person to person, depending on purpose and preferences.
 Some people will microdose every single morning, while some will microdose at any time of day whenever they feel like it.
 Some will incorporate it with spiritual practices and deep reflection, while others will go about their daily lives as if nothing is different.